misncandy/misncandy/README.md

 ## Hello World!

 Welcome to the Github account of Kitahasikawa/MisnCandy!
 I hope the words here can bring you some happiness, thinking, courage, touching and strength.

 💬 zh/en is ok!

 - 🏫 Ordinary China Mainland college students
 - ⚖️ law student
 - 👩‍💻 Social science enthusiast
 - 🏳️‍⚧️ Transgender,she/her
-- 😷 A person with a mental illness
+- 🏳️‍🌈 Trans lesbian
+- 🎮 Maimai DX/osu/Civilization VII
 - 📚 Literature/social observation/social science article writing
+- 😷 A person with a bipolar disorder and mild schizophrenia
+- 💊 Currently taking zolpidem/alprazolam/clonazepam
 - 📫 On the left is my contact information

 😘 Wish you can be free and happiness.